-Janus Capital has contractually agreed to waive the advisory fee payable by the Portfolio or reimburse expenses in an amount equal to the amount, if any, that the Portfolio's total annual fund operating expenses, including the investment advisory fee, but excluding any performance adjustments to management fees, shareholder servicing fees, such as transfer agency fees (including out-of-pocket costs and expenses payable pursuant to the Transfer Agency Agreement), brokerage commissions, interest, dividends, taxes, acquired fund fees and expenses, and extraordinary expenses, exceed the annual rate shown below.
+Janus Capital has contractually agreed to waive the advisory fee payable by the Portfolio or reimburse expenses in an amount equal to the amount, if any, that the Portfolio's total annual fund operating expenses, including the investment advisory fee, but excluding fees payable pursuant to a Rule 12b-1 plan, shareholder servicing fees, such as transfer agency fees (including out-of-pocket costs and expenses payable pursuant to the Transfer Agency Agreement), brokerage commissions, interest, dividends, taxes, acquired fund fees and expenses, and extraordinary expenses, exceed the annual rate shown below.
 For information about how the expense limit affects the total expenses of the Portfolio, if applicable, see the "Fees and Expenses of the Portfolio" table in the Portfolio Summary of the Prospectus.
 Janus Capital has agreed to continue the waiver for at least a one-year period commencing on April 30, 2021.
 Mortality risk, expense risk, and other charges imposed by participating insurance companies are also excluded from the expense limitation noted.

-Portfolio Name Expense Limit Percentage (%) Mid Cap Value Portfolio (1) 0.77
+Portfolio Name Expense Limit Percentage (%) Global Technology and Innovation Portfolio 0.95